Carlos Di Sarli

 DyD 15242

-Not the cleanest sound, but stunning stunning music.
+Not the cleanest sound, but stunning music.
 Pimienta is one of Di Sarli's best ever recordings.
 Essential for those who really feel the music.

 Track list